Moving to Kanazawa, Japan

 If you have not spent a lot of time in Kanazawa, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "The decision to buy or rent a home in Kanazawa, largely depends on your personal circumstances, financial situation, and long-term plans.
 If you plan to stay in Kanazawa for a long period, buying a home could be a good investment.
 Owning a home allows you to build equity over time and provides stability.
 However, buying a home comes with additional costs such as maintenance, insurance, and property taxes.
 On the other hand, if you're unsure about your long-term plans or if you're not ready for the financial commitment of owning a home, renting might be a better option.
 Renting offers more flexibility, as you can move more easily if your circumstances change.
 It also means you won't have to worry about maintenance costs or property taxes, as these are typically covered by the landlord.
 It's also important to consider the real estate market in Kanazawa.
 If property prices are high and continue to rise, buying a home could be a good investment.
 However, if prices are low or falling, it might be better to rent and wait to see if the market improves.
 Lastly, consider your lifestyle and preferences.
 Some people prefer the freedom and flexibility of renting, while others prefer the stability and potential financial benefits of owning a home.
-It's important to weigh all these factors before making a decision," said one expat in Kanazawa.
+It's important to weigh all these factors before making a decision," explained one expat living in Kanazawa, Japan.

 What cultural faux pas should I try to avoid making in Kanazawa?